 - Scan products in the WICShopper app to make sure they are WIC eligible.
 Remember to verify that you actually have the benefits to purchase the product!

-- Use your Hawaii WIC Authorized Foods List (AFL) in the WICShopper (or your printed version) to see the WIC foods you can buy.
+- Use your Hawaii WIC Approved Foods List in the WICShopper (or your printed version) to see the WIC foods you can buy.

 - Buy store brands, shop for sales and specials, and use manufacturer and store coupons.